KIMBERLY PECK, M.A., BCba

 Avner fraidlin, M.Ed., bcba

 During his studies, Avner held a position of a teacher assistant at the Behavior Analysis Program at David Yelin College of Education in Jerusalem, Israel.
 In this setting Avner helped preparing teaching materials and participated in teaching two courses: “Behavior Interventions for Sever Behavior Problems” and “Planning, Implementing and Supervising Behavior Interventions”.
-During the academic year of 2015, together with the head of the program Dr. Shiri Ayvazo Avner co-led an experimental design research aiming to compare the effectiveness of two behavioral pedagogies on active student response of children with emotional- behavioral disorder.
+During the academic year of 2015, together with the head of the program Dr. Shiri Ayvazo Avner co-led an applied research aiming to compare the effectiveness of two behavioral pedagogies on active student response of children with emotional- behavioral disorder.
 The manuscript was accepted for publication in ISER: Issues in Special Education & Rehabilitation.
 During the spring semester of 2019, Avner held the position of a graduate TA in PSY 2517 – Autism and related developmental disabilities, in the fall semester of 2019 Avner will be teaching this course alongside Dr. Frieder.

-Avner’s current research interests include the different variations of FA conducted with children with special needs and treating severe behavior problems for these children as well as typically developing children.
+Avner’s current research interests include the different variations and applications of functional analysis (FA) with children with special needs and treating severe behavior problems of children with disabilities and typically developing children.
 In addition, Avner is interested in assessment tools to be used during a functional behavior assessment and is working on a research which will focus on validating a recently publish tool by Kestner et al. (2018).

 Contact Avner: firstname.lastname@example.org